Ametion/Dyffi-Bus/README.md

 # Dyffi-Bus

-**Dyffi-Bus** is a simple asynchronous Pub/Sub system built with FastAPI and an in-memory broker.
-It allows you to publish messages to topics, subscribe via WebSockets, and optionally log messages to JSON files.
+**Dyffi-Bus**  is a simple asynchronous pub/sub system built with FastAPI and an in-memory broker.
+It lets you publish messages to different topics, and multiple consumers can subscribe to receive those messages in real time.
+Everything is asynchronous, and you can switch to an external broker (like Redis) if your project grows.
+It supports WebSockets for browser or Python subscribers, and optionally logs all published messages to JSON files.

 ## Features